An introduction to global satellite navigation systems (GNSS)

 The GPS signal

 The hardest part of understanding GPS is the signal itself.
 This article explains the key things you need to know.

 The first thing a receiver needs to do when it’s powered up is look for satellites.
 How does it find them?
 We explain here.

 Each satellite in the GPS constellation transmits a unique C/A code, which appears to be random noise, but is in fact a deterministic sequence.
 How do we use this to work out the range to a satellite?
 We explain here.

 Once we know the distance to each satellite, how do we use this information to help work out our location?
 Click here to learn about trilateration.

 The term SPS stands for Standard Positioning Service.
 Learn how SPS provides the lowest accuracy GPS position measurements here.

 What are differential corrections or DGPS?
 Learn about error factors and explore ways to correct them here.

 What is RTK?

-RTK stands for Real-Time Kinematic and is another technique that improves the accuracy of GPS position measurements—however, it’s one of the hardest to understand and the most intensive to implement.
+RTK stands for Real-Time Kinematic and is another technique that improves the accuracy of GPS position measurements.
+Read this page to learn why it’s one of the hardest to understand and the most intensive to implement.